Claiming by form

 - how much you’ll get.

-If you don’t agree with our decision call the People with disability line.
+If you don’t agree with our decision call us on the Disability, Sickness and Carers line.
 We’ll explain it and make sure it’s correct.

 If you still don’t agree, you can ask us to review our decision.